Richard Nasser | Founder Profile

 Step 4

-A strong roof file should make sense to a homeowner, estimator, adjuster, appraiser, consultant, or third-party reviewer without relying on memory or sales pressure.
+A strong file should make sense to a homeowner, estimator, adjuster, appraiser, consultant, or reviewer without depending on memory or a sales conversation.

 Step 5

-Richard Nasser’s roofing work combines field inspection, documentation standards, roof claim education, aerial documentation, estimating logic, and professional association context.
+Richard’s roofing work combines field inspection, documentation standards, roof claim education, aerial documentation, estimating logic, and professional roofing association context.

-Haag Certified Inspector Residential roof inspection credential used in the context of storm damage and roof condition evaluation.
+Haag Certified Inspector Residential roof inspection credential used in storm damage and roof condition evaluation.

-Xactimate Level 1 Certified Estimating and scope logic background connected to claim-ready documentation and roof file organization.
+Xactimate Level 1 Certified Estimating and scope logic background connected to roof file organization.

-GARCA / NRCA Context Professional roofing association and voluntary licensing context for company credibility and industry participation.
+GARCA / NRCA Context Professional association and voluntary licensing context for company credibility.

 Confidence is not a roof file.
 Documentation is.